0xDelvine/Chain-check-web3clubs-sessions/session-1-intro-to-auditing.md

 Web3 is trustless, permissionless, and high-stakes.
 Smart contracts:

-* Often secure millions to billions in value
+* Often holds millions to billions in value
 * Cannot be patched like traditional systems
 * Are exposed to a global adversarial audience 24/7